Asia Today: Philippines extends lockdown as infections spike

 Elsewhere in the Asia-Pacific region:

 — Citywide testing in a Chinese border city near Myanmar has uncovered 20 more cases of coronavirus infection, the National Health Commission reported Monday, raising the total in the outbreak past 100.
 Ruili is working to vaccinate all its 300,000 residents to try to get under control an outbreak that is something of an anomaly in a country that has all-but eliminated local transmission.
-Five of the newly reported cases were in people who showed no symptoms, bringing the city's totals to 51 cases of COVID-19 and 56 cases of infection without symptoms.
-Those categories are counted separately in China, which treats COVID-19 patients in hospitals and places infected people without symptoms in isolation.
-Some of those infected are Myanmar nationals and authorities have offered free vaccinations to foreigners living and working in the city.
-Residents have been order to quarantine at home and non-essential businesses have been closed.
-Security measures have also been tightened along the porous border to prevent illegal crossings.
+Five of the newly reported cases were people who showed no symptoms, bringing the city's totals to 51 cases of COVID-19 and 56 cases of infection without symptoms.
+Those categories are counted separately in China, which treats COVID-19 patients in hospitals and puts infected people without symptoms in isolation.
+Some of those infected are Myanmar nationals and authorities have offered free vaccinations to foreigners living and working in the city while tightening border security.
 China got off to a slow start in vaccinating its population of 1.4 billion people, despite having four approved vaccines, but has now rolled out a nationwide vaccination drive in an effort to build herd immunity.

+— India recorded more than 100,000 new coronavirus cases Monday for the first time since the pandemic began.
+The Health Ministry said 103,558 infections were reported in the last 24 hours, exceeding the previous high of 97,894 in late September and taking India’s overall tally to 12.5 million.
+Fatalities rose by 478 in the past 24 hours, raising the death toll to 165,101.
+New infections in India are currently being reported faster than anywhere else in the world.
+The biggest contributor to the new surge has been the western state of Maharashtra, home to the commercial capital of Mumbai.
+The state has announced stringent COVID-19 restrictions, including night curfews and weekend lockdowns.
+The government has intensified its vaccination drive in recent weeks, now administering over 3 million jabs a day.
+But the shots have been slow to reach India’s nearly 1.4 billion people.

+— Semi-emergency coronavirus measures began in Osaka and two other prefectures Monday as Japan tries to minimize the economic impact to specific areas where infections are rising back less than four months before the Tokyo Olympics.
+Experts have raised concerns about Osaka’s rapid spike, with many cases linked to new variants.
+Osaka reported 593 new cases on Sunday, surpassing Tokyo’s 355.
+The measures in effect until May 5 ask restaurants and bars in six cities, Osaka, as well as Nishinomiya, Amagasaki, Ashiya and Kobe in the neighboring Hyogo prefecture, and Sendai in northern Japan, to close by 8 p.m. and ensure adequate ventilation.
+Residents in the designated cities are asked to follow safety measures and avoid karaoke and non-essential outings.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.